Reduce Digital Eye Strain

 To avoid or reduce digital eye strain, follow the 20-20-20 rule.
 Every twenty minutes, concentrate on taking a 20-second break to view something 20 feet away.

 Are you experiencing symptoms of digital eye strain?
-Ask Dr. Laura Martin for more information during your next visit.
+Ask us for more information during your next visit.